justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 - This first release has a testbench for the ESFADesign module.
 Included within the testbench is the first long test-case from my Scala implementation (https://github.com/justintjoa-portfolio/ESFA_Scala_implementation) simulated.

-    + The testbench validates reg/output values via an assert module tied to the same clock to verify that r_true, a reg representing whether the last test case was correct, was in fact a 1.
+    + The testbench validates reg/output values via an assert module tied to the same clock to verify that r_true, a reg representing whether the last test case was correct, was in fact true.

 - With the testbench comes the ESFADesign, which has been validated in the testbench.

     + The algorithm had to be changed slightly - timing delay was not taken into account in the Scala implementation (which was written exceptionally imperatively), so refactors to the algorithm had to be made to handle synchronous writes in a way that corresponded to the algorithm well.

-- A basic implementation of ESFATop (the module that does the heavy lifting of communicating over UART of FPGA with PC's Serial Port) was implemented and tested functionally, however there will be changes necessary to it in the next release due to the changes on the setting of willWrite and generate input/output parsing.
+- A basic implementation of ESFATop (the module that does the heavy lifting of communicating over UART of FPGA with PC's Serial Port) was implemented and tested functionally, however after discussions with Dr. Balkind, I have decided to scope the trials on imperative instructions fed via a Block RAM IP.
+Down the road, I may consider adding UART functionality to make an open API, however I believe that testing over it introduces more points of failure in benchmarking performance/correctness.

 Instructions on Using ESFADesign in your simulations (view Scala implementation test cases for the compared functions):